-Andean potato information and growing instructions |
+True potato seed information and growing instructions |

 This is an OSSI open source variety.
-Click for more information about open source seeds. |
+Click for more information about open source seeds |

-Twanoh is a Cultivariable original variety, introduced in 2019.
-It is an unusual potato that I am pretty excited about, although also a mystery.
-It may not be what I think it is (more on that below).
-This is a different species than the common potato, Solanum tuberosum.
-Twanoh is a selection of Solanum acroscopicum, a wild potato from Peru.
-Wild potatoes are often used in breeding with the domesticated potato, but rarely have been improved themselves.
+So, where does that leave us?
 If Twanoh were a regular, domesticated potato, it wouldn’t be particularly impressive.
-This isn’t a variety that can compete with S. tuberosum potatoes; it is more of a curiosity for plant nerds, but I hope it is just a first step toward even better cultivars of this species.
+This isn’t a variety that can compete with S. tuberosum potatoes; it is more of a curiosity for plant nerds.
 This variety may also have some ornamental value, as it is more compact than most potatoes and produces large, light purple flowers for several months.
 I could imagine growing it in a flower bed, with a bonus harvest of tubers in the fall.

 Thanks to the USDA Potato Introduction Station, which provided the germplasm that was used in breeding this variety.
 The name Twanoh was chosen as part of a theme of place names in Western Washington.